ByteWelder/ByteWelder.com/_posts/2020-10-07-thoughts-on-multiplayer-networking.md

 game might have hundreds of game entities moving along your screen.
 It might not be feasible to send updates for all these entities to the server at a high speed rate.

-# Cheat and other forms of abuse
+## Cheating and other forms of abuse

 Catching cheaters and hackers in your game is one of the more difficult tasks.
 Banning the wrong person can be damaging to your brand or product.